isomerpages/govtech-stp/pages/contactus.md

 3)	<a href="">SafeTravel Office Helpline Number and Enquiry Form</a>

-### Enquiries on How to Enter Singapore

-As our Contact Centre is experiencing a high volume of enquiries, we strongly encourage you to use our self-help tool at the [Travelling to Singapore page](/arriving/overview#selfhelptool) first to determine what Safe Travel Lane you should use to enter Singapore, and read about the corresponding requirements under that lane.

 ### Enquiries on Application Status

 If you have already applied for entry into Singapore under any of the following lanes, you should check your application status using the links below.